Mount Chōkai: History

 Mount Chōkai has been the object of mountain worship since ancient times.
 From the Heian period, it gradually became a training ground for Shugendō, as an avatar of Yakushi Nyorai.
 From the south was a pilgrimage path to the summit.
 In the middle of the Edo period the mountain drew many pilgrims and had 33 chapels at its base., with additional routes to its summit opened in the north.
 There is also a tradition that the island of Tobishima in the Sea of Japan was originally a part of the summit of Mount Chokai.

+Omonoimi no Kami is the God of the mountain and worshipped at Chōkaisan Ōmonoimi Shrine.

 Three ships have been named after Mount Chōkai: Chōkai, an early steam gunboat, and the cruiser Japanese cruiser Chōkai (sunk in 1944), which were both in the Imperial Japanese Navy, and the JDS Chōkai, a Kongō class guided missile destroyer currently in service in the Japan Maritime Self-Defense Force.